Windows Server support and installation instructions for the AMD EPYC 7000 Series server processors

 Windows Server support

-This section provides information about Windows Server support with respect to total number of logical processors.
+This section provides Windows Server support with respect to total number of logical processors.

 Windows Server 2012 R2